darkfireXXI/Prime-Stuff/README.md

 Generating prime numbers, factoring, and recording them.

 ## Motication
-I want to make my own encrypion function.
+I want to make my own encryption function.
 Since prime numbers are the basis of most modern encryption first I'll need to generate a few and save them for later usage.

 ## Usage
 Note that there are three primary usages of Factorization.py (which in hindsight is not aptly named).
 Between lines 144 and 153 different functions can be hashed/unhashed which allow the user to